• Reading time:25 mins read

 • Not waterproof metallic aluminum tube;

-• The tripod stand is a bit flimsy, it is loosely made, so the scope moves around: it should be replaced while using as a telescope;
+• The tripod stand is a bit flimsy, it is loosely made, so the scope moves around: it should be replaced while used as a telescope;

 • 8 power spotter scope is not sharp.